 - The Stagecoach Looters – Consisting of mostly members of the California Feetwarmers, this incarnation plays Western Swing accompanied by accordion on occasion.

 - Dustbowl Revival – Really popular large roots/jazz/Americana band.
 They don’t always play danceable songs, but they’re always good and have tremendous energy.
 The Dustbowl Revival were voted the #1 live band in LA by LA Weekly magazine (beating out bands from all other genres).
+WARNING: lately a trusted source has told me that they are playing mostly pop/rock now and now swing-danceable songs.

 - Caravan Palace – French Paris-based electroswing and hot jazz band.
 Highly infectious and catchy!
 Find their videos on YouTube.
 The best electroswing band around, in my opinion.